The Pandemic Loss I Didn't Expect

 I used to half-joke that I needed a dog-sized BabyBjörn to help me escape the apocalypse with my cockapoo.
-Barley was not good on the leash, and even though she would sprint on occasion, I knew that if we were racing away from zombies, she would, without a doubt, slow down our mad dash from Manhattan.
+Barley was not good on the leash, and even though she would sprint on occasion, I knew that if we were racing away from zombies, she would, without a doubt, slow down our mad dash from Manhattan, New York.

 As it turned out, when we fled the island, we were driven out by a pandemic, not the undead.
 We left in a Honda CRV packed to the brim with food, luggage, toilet paper, a two-year-old, and a body-sized pregnancy pillow called a Snoogle.
 No BabyBjörn was needed: Barley sat on my lap.
 Nobody was comfortable.
 But we were safe, and very privileged to have my in-laws’ beach house at the Jersey Shore to run off to.